elsewhencode/project-guidelines/README-ir.md

 - Use a [.editorconfig](http://editorconfig.org/) file which helps developers define and maintain consistent coding styles between different editors and IDEs on the project.

-  _Why:_
+  _چرا:_

   > The EditorConfig project consists of a file format for defining coding styles and a collection of text editor plugins that enable editors to read the file format and adhere to defined styles.
 EditorConfig files are easily readable and they work nicely with version control systems.

 - Have your editor notify you about code style errors.
-Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration. [read more...](https://github.com/prettier/eslint-config-prettier#installation)
+Use [eslint-plugin-prettier](https://github.com/prettier/eslint-plugin-prettier) and [eslint-config-prettier](https://github.com/prettier/eslint-config-prettier) with your existing ESLint configuration. [توضیحات بیشتر ...](https://github.com/prettier/eslint-config-prettier#installation)

 - Consider using Git hooks.

-  _Why:_
+  _چرا:_

   > Git hooks greatly increase a developer's productivity.
-Make changes, commit and push to staging or production environments without the fear of breaking builds. [read more...](http://githooks.com/)
+Make changes, commit and push to staging or production environments without the fear of breaking builds. [توضیحات بیشتر ...](http://githooks.com/)

 - Use Prettier with a precommit hook.

-  _Why:_
+  _چرا:_

   > While `prettier` itself can be very powerful, it's not very productive to run it simply as an npm task alone each time to format code.
 This is where `lint-staged` (and `husky`) come into play.
 Read more on configuring `lint-staged` [here](https://github.com/okonet/lint-staged#configuration) and on configuring `husky` [here](https://github.com/typicode/husky).